Queen Elizabeth II Dies Aged 96 - UrduPoint

 "We will meet again," she said.

-She cast off the shroud of Philip's death and her enforced confinement to resume public duties, but age and ill-health forced her slow down.
+She cast off the shroud of Philip's death and her enforced confinement to resume public duties, but age and ill-health slowed her down.

 After a unscheduled night in hospital in October 2021 following undisclosed health tests, her appearances became rarer.